 The IDPU Hardware is described in reference 3.
 This document is generated by UCB.
-A lower-level description of the function of each bit of each register is given by Reference 7, generated by the DCB designer (Elf) by 5/02.
+A lower-level description of the function of each bit of each register is given by Reference 7, generated by the DCB designer (Elf).

 2.6.
 Interaction between UCB and Instrument Teams